Prabal Gurung: The Designer-Activist Bringing Nepalese Fashion to the Global Stage

 He worked for more iconic New York brands, Cynthia Rowley and Bill Blass, before launching his eponymous label in 2009.

-Stylist of the World’s Most Powerful Women
+How Prabal Gurung Styles the World’s Most Influential Women

-The designer is famous for his use of vibrant colors, classically feminine silhouettes, and soft details such as ruffles, pleats, and floral prints.
+The fashion world immediately fell in love with Prabal Gurung’s show-stopping designs.
+The designer is renowned for his use of vibrant colors, classically feminine silhouettes, and soft details, including ruffles, pleats, and floral prints.

 Models walk the runway at the Prabal Gurung fashion show during New York Fashion Week Models walk the runway at the Prabal Gurung fashion show during New York Fashion Week on February 10, 2019, in New York City (Credit: Sam Aronov / Shutterstock)